bento-platform/takuan/README.md

 ## Synthetic data

-Synthetic transcriptomi data can be produced for TDS.
+Synthetic transcriptomics data can be produced for TDS.

 To do so, please follow the steps detailled in the [Bento Demo Dataset](https://github.com/bento-platform/bento_demo_dataset) repository.